 Welding text is the same as welding images.
 The Weld tool doesn't treat text any different from any other image or shape, regardless of whether you are welding an entire word or you've already ungrouped the text to letters.

 Welding is permanent and can't be undone.
 Once you save your project after welding, it can't be reversed.
 But obviously if you just welded something by accident you can alway click Undo or press Command/Ctrl + Z on your keyboard to undo the action; just click Undo before saving!

 Remember, you can also get rid of the space between the letters by selecting the text and then reducing the “Letter Space” number in the Font Edit toolbar.
 This will automatically move the letters closer together, and it usually works pretty well.
 But you still have to select the word and click Weld or the letters will still be cut out individually even though they appear to be overlapping.

-Create an account to easily save your favorites projects and tutorials.
+Create a free account to easily save your favorite projects, tutorials, and recipes.